 The Lion, the Witch and the Wardrobe by C.S.
 Lewis

 This YA book follows four siblings sent to live with a professor outside of London during World War II.
 Inside the house, they discover that the wardrobe serves as a portal to take them to the mystical world of Narnia, where they are befriended by fantastical creatures such as a lion named Aslan.
 The Lion, the Witch and the Wardrobe sets the tone for the rest of the The Chronicles of Narnia series once the Pevensie children trust that Narnia is a real place—and that it is their fate to rule over it.
 Don't forget to check out the film series, too.

 The Name of the Wind by Patrick Rothfuss

-The first book in the Kingkiller Chronicles trilogy revolves around Kvothe telling his life story to a Chronicler (the first two books take place over the course of one day).
-The plot has its fair share of adventure as Kvothe recounts his travels through "The Four Corners of Civilization," meeting different beings and tribes along the way and with conversations with the Chronicler interspersed.
+The first book in the Kingkiller Chronicles trilogy revolves around wizard Kvothe telling his life story to a Chronicler (the first two books take place over the course of one day).
+The Name of the Wind's plot has its fair share of adventure as Kvothe recounts his travels through "The Four Corners of Civilization," meeting different beings and tribes along the way and with conversations with the Chronicler interspersed.
 But the real question is whether Kvothe is telling the truth or his stories are pure fiction.